Selling on Etsy involves learning about its fees and how to create listings that stand out.

 The listing details influence how your product listing will be categorized and how it can be found in an Etsy search.
 Shoppers can get to your listing faster based on the details you add.

-Here are the detailed listings you need to add:
+Here are the details you must add:

 - Title: Give your item a title that describes the product in as much detail as possible, considering the 140-character limit.

 - About this listing: This field involves three questions in a dropdown.
-Choose the appropriate answer under who made it, what is it, and when did you make it?
+Choose the appropriate answer under who made it, what is it, and when did you make it.

 - Category: Think of this field as a blanket keyword for your product that customers will use to search.
+Keep up with Etsy updates as it regularly rolls outs, removes, and updates listing categories based on feedback and research.
+Refer to the full Etsy category tree.

 - Tags: Take advantage of all 13 tags available per item.
 Shoppers find your item by searching for keywords in the search bar—those keywords are what your tags should be.